 - Heeded any recalls of vehicles or truck parts, such as faulty brakes

 While not following these standards do not automatically make a truck company negligent, they may indicate negligence.
-An experienced Charleston truck accident lawyer can evaluate the strength of a personal injury claim against the trucking company.
+An experienced tractor trailer accident lawyer can evaluate the strength of a personal injury claim against the trucking company.